vesnanervah/airdropHunter/README.md

 # This is a test task for AirDrop Hunter startup

 During task it is forbiden to use frameworks.
-Many of features in design are not described, yet exhist, like blockchains slider-carousel or news slider.
+Many of features in design are not described, yet exist, like blockchains slider-carousel or news slider.
 So i implemented them as i feel.